MicrosoftDocs/shell-experience/shell-exp-docs/aishell/install.md

 - Any terminal emulator supported by the OS

   > [!NOTE]
-  > The AIShell module isn't supported on Linux.
+  > The AI Shell module isn't supported on Linux.

 <!-- markdownlint-enable MD023 MD024 MD051 -->

 ---

-## Install AIShell
+## Install AI Shell

 <!-- markdownlint-disable MD023 MD024 MD051 -->
 ### [Windows](#tab/windows)

 1. Download the latest version from the
    [GitHub releases page][03].
-1. Install the AIShell module from the PowerShell Gallery.
+1. Install the AI Shell module from the PowerShell Gallery.

    ```powershell
    Install-PSResource -Name AIShell